 Section IV - SC 2: States that Prefix shall not operate any spray application unless the booth dry exhaust filters are installed, maintained, and operated in a satisfactory manner.
 I verified that filters were in place in all booths.
-All filters I observed were installed.
+All filters I observed were installed such that there were no gaps that particulate could get through.
 Prefix maintains records of each filter change.
 The automated coating booth has three stages for filtration - a fabric sheet is placed on the ground to collect most of the overspray (this is done to save the more expensive bag type filters).
 Underneath the fabric sheet there are gasketed bag type filters installed in the floor which collect overspray.
 Additionally, there are additional bag filters installed near the blower prior to the stack.